-You can use a local computer (a computer that connects to the Rack PDU or other device through the serial port) to access the CLI.
+You can use a local computer (a computer that connects to the Rack PDU or other device through the serial port) to access the Command Line Interface.

-- 1. Select a serial port at the local computer, and disable any service that uses that port. - 2.
-Connect the serial cable (APC by Schneider Electric part number 940-0144A) to the selected port on the computer and to the Serial port at the Rack PDU. - 3.
-Run a terminal program (such as Tera Term[®] or HyperTerminal[®]) and configure the selected port for 9600 bps, 8 data bits, no parity, 1 stop bit, and no flow control. - 4.
+- 1. Select a serial port at the local computer, and disable any service that uses that port.
+NOTE: If your computer does not have a serial port, you will need to acquire a machine that has one or purchase an adapter to fit your machine. - 2.
+Connect the serial cable (Schneider Electric part number 940-0144A) to the selected port on the computer and to the Serial port at the Rack PDU. - 3.
+Run a terminal program (such as Tera Term® or HyperTerminal®) and configure the selected port for 9600 bps, 8 data bits, no parity, 1 stop bit, and no flow control. - 4.
 Press ENTER, repeatedly if necessary, to display the User Name prompt.
 If you are unable to display the User Name prompt, verify the following: - The serial port is not in use by another application. - The terminal settings are correct as specified in step 3. - The correct cable is being used as specified in step 2. - 5.
 Press the Reset button.
 The Status LED will flash alternately orange and green within 5 to 7 seconds of pressing the Reset button.
-Press the Reset button a second time immediately when the LED begins flashing to reset the user name and password to their defaults temporarily. - 6.
-Press ENTER, repeatedly if necessary, to display the User Name prompt again, then use the default, apc, for the user name and password.
+Press the Reset button a second time immediately when the LED begins flashing to reset the user name and password to their defaults temporarily. - Press ENTER, repeatedly if necessary, to display the User Name prompt again, then use the default, apc, for the user name and password.
 (If you take longer than 30 seconds to log on after the User Name prompt is re-displayed, you must repeat step 5 and log on again.) - 7.
-At the CLI, use the following commands to change the Password setting, which is apc at this stage:
+At the Command Line Interface, use the following commands to change the Password setting, which is apc at this stage:

-'''

 user -n <user name> -pw <user password>

-'''